-EXPLANATION: HB 22 AMENDS KRS 160.190 TO CHANGE THE PROCESS FOR FILLING A BOARD VACANCY FROM A PERSON APPOINTED BY THE COMMISSIONER TO A PERSON APPROVED BY A MAJORITY VOTE OF THE REMAINING MEMBERS OF THE LOCAL BOARD, TIMELINE, AND INCLUDES VACANCY ADVERTISEMENT CONDITIONS AS WELL AS AN APPLICATION PROCESS.
-THESE FORMS ARE TO BE USED TO PROVIDE NOTICE THAT A VACANCY EXISTS, A SAMPLE NEWSPAPER ADVERTISEMENT, THAT A VACANCY HAS BEEN FILLED, AND THAT A MEMBER IS APPOINTED.

-FINANCIAL IMPLICATIONS: COST OF ADVERTISEMENT AND NOTICES
+$

 EXPLANATION: AN AFFIDAVIT IS REQUIRED FOR USE OF PERSONAL LEAVE, EMERGENCY LEAVE, OR FOR USE OF SICK LEAVE FOR THE PURPOSE OF MOURNING A MEMBER OF THE EMPLOYEE’S IMMEDIATE FAMILY.
 EITHER AN AFFIDAVIT OR A CERTIFICATE OF A PHYSICIAN IS REQUIRED IF THE EMPLOYEE WAS ABSENT DUE TO PERSONAL ILLNESS OR FOR THE PURPOSE OF ATTENDING TO AN IMMEDIATE FAMILY MEMBER WHO WAS ILL.